-It is recognised that high quality teaching, appropriately differentiated, is the first step in responding to the needs of pupils, and as such, 'every teacher is a teacher of SEND.'
+It is recognised that high quality teaching, appropriately adapted or differentiated, is the first step in responding to the needs of pupils, and as such, 'every teacher is a teacher of SEND.'

-Pupils who need SEND provision over and above 'provision for all', are supported through a graduated response.
-Provision may be through one or more of the following:

-- Adaptations to learning within lessons through chunking or scaffolding.
+- Pupils who need SEND provision over and above 'provision for all', are supported through a graduated response.
+Provision may be through one or more of the following: - Adaptations to learning within lessons such as scaffolding.
 This is led by the teacher in their planning and supported by Teaching Assistants. - Support is provided for pupils with an Education, Health and Care Plan (EHCP) in line with their identified needs and provisions. - One to one/small group intervention working on structured programmes.
 Interventions include: literacy, language and social communication, numeracy, social skills, study skills.
 Intervention may take place during registration time, so that lessons are not missed.
 Pupils who require a higher level of support are withdrawn from one or more lesson per week in agreement with parents and subject teachers. - Liaison with subject teachers and curriculum departments to enable all students to access the learning environment appropriately.
-The SENDco and TA team offer advice and support across the school to differentiate or personalise resources for student use.
-This ensures that all students have appropriate work and resources available to support their learning in all subjects. - The SENDco regularly audits the effectiveness of SEND support and works with departments or individuals to develop good practice and help teachers with their responsibility to deliver high quality teaching. - An Achieve Curriculum for Year 7 with significant literacy difficulties which includes a synthetic phonics reading programme taught by the SENDCo alongside a small group for English. - In Year 8-9, some pupils study additional literacy and study skills instead of learning two Modern Foreign Languages. - In Year 10 and 11, some pupils have literacy, numeracy and study skills support either instead of a GCSE option, or during registration time. - In Year 12 and 13, coursework and study support is available in negotiation with individual students. · Some pupils follow a personalised curriculum, enabling them to focus on vocational and life skills.
-This may involve long term work experience placements. - Allocation of a key worker for pupils with an EHCP/Statement, where a high level of support across a range of subjects is required. - Support with mobility for pupils with a physical disability. - Transition package, including additional visits to school, for vulnerable pupils transferring from KS2. - Support for homework and personal organisation is provided through a daily after school homework club in the school library. - Mentoring sessions with Teaching Assistant or 6th form mentor. - Pupils who may be eligible for access arrangements in public exams are identified and tested. - Accompanying pupils on trips or visits, either acting as an additional member of staff or to provide specific support for students with special educational needs.
-Encouraging all students to participate in trips and visits is an important part of the school's inclusive ethos. - Additional provisions are added as the differing needs of individuals on roll arise.
+The SENDco and TA team offer advice and support across the school to adapt/differentiate or personalise resources for student use.
+This ensures that all students have appropriate work and resources available to support their learning in all subjects. - The SENDco regularly audits the effectiveness of SEND support and works with departments or individuals to develop good practice and help teachers with their responsibility to deliver high quality teaching. - An Achieve Curriculum for Year 7 with significant literacy difficulties which includes a synthetic phonics reading programme taught by the SENDCo alongside a small group for English. - In Year 8-9, some pupils receive additional literacy and study skills instead of learning two Modern Foreign Languages. - In Year 10 and 11, some pupils have literacy, numeracy and study skills support either instead of a GCSE option, or during registration time. - > In Year 12 and 13, coursework and study support is available for individual students. - The allocation of a key worker for pupils with an EHCP/Statement, where a high level of support across a range of subjects is required. - > Support with mobility for pupils with a physical disability. - > Transition package, including additional visits to school, for vulnerable pupils transferring to or from the school.

+- Support for homework and personal organisation is provided through a daily after school homework club in the school library. - > Mentoring sessions with a Teaching Assistant or 6th form mentor. - Pupils who may be eligible for access arrangements in public exams are identified and tested by our Specialist Assessor for Exam Needs. - Where needed, staff accompany pupils on trips or visits, either acting as an additional member of staff or to provide specific support for students with special educational needs. - > Encouraging all students to participate in trips and visits is an important part of the school's inclusive ethos. - > Additional provisions are added as the differing needs of individuals on roll arise.